cmu-llms-class/cmu-llm-class-website-2023/project.md

 ## Logistics:
 Team: Form a team of 3-5 people.
 Four is recommended.

+## Final Deliverables Instructions
+You have three deliverables in the final weeks of class.

+* **Due December 7, 3-4:30 PM**: In class poster session.
+  * The library has some [good resources](https://www.cmu.edu/student-success/other-resources/resource-descriptions/science-research-posters.html) on designing an effective poster.
+  * **VERY IMPORTANT**: You can print your poster for free following [this link](https://computing.cs.cmu.edu/desktop/printing-posters), but you should expect posters to take 2-3 days to print, so make sure to submit your poster early enough that it is ready!
+We will not accept excuses for posters not ready in time.
+  * During the poster session, the instructors and TAs will visit your poster and ask you to go through it.
+They will also ask questions about your work.
+* **Due December 8, at 8 PM**: Deadline for submitting final report.
+  * You should write your project report following the conventions of a 4-page ACL paper.
+Experimental details which do not fit within 4 pages may be included in an Appendix.
+  * Grading: Your report will be graded by TAs instructors OTHER than your assigned mentor.
+They will grade following the [ARR reviewer rubric](https://aclrollingreview.org/reviewform).
+Like an ACL paper, your report should be self-contained and comprehensible to someone unfamiliar with your project.
+* **Final peer feedback**
+  * **Due December 11 at 8 PM**: At the poster session, choose two posters to fill out the [following form]() over.

+If you have been given permission to not attend the final poster sessions (for example, if you will be presenting at EMNLP), please schedule a meeting with Daphne and Chenyan sometime December 4-14 to present your poster to us.
+This will be an individual meeting.
+Your team will still be expected to show up to the in-person poster session on December 7.

+### A note on negative results

+Sometimes research doesn’t work out.
+It is fine to have negative results in your report so long as you discuss *why* your hypothesis ended up being false, using experiments to back your explanation.

 ## Midpoint Instructions
 Your report should be in the style of an ACL submission.
 You may (but are not required to use the template [linked here](https://github.com/daphnei/cmu-llm-class/raw/main/homework_materials/project_midpoint_template.zip).
 Where relevant, you may copy text from your proposal.
 We will evalute youe midpoint report on: